emsig/emg3d/docs/paper.md

 a three-dimensional (3D) Earth only recently became available, notably *SimPEG* [@SimPEG], *PETGEM* [@PETGEM], and *custEM* [@custEM].
 SimPEG is a framework that not only includes CSEM but also other geophysical methods and can model them on various types of regular grids.
-It currently uses mostly the direct solver *PARDISO* [@PARDISO].
+It currently primarily uses the direct solver *PARDISO* [@PARDISO].
 PETGEM and custEM use finite elements with the *FEniCS* solver [@FEniCS].
 All three codes require substantial memory and are not easily run on a laptop for models with several million cells.